-As a prospective student within Biology, you should do some preparatory work before term starts in September.
-The purpose of this is to start to make you aware of the step in detail required in A'Level Biology compared to GCSE.

-You need to bring this work to your first lesson in September.

-- 1. You should produce 3 large posters of a Eukaryotic animal cell, a Eukaryotic plant cell and a Prokaryotic bacteria cell.
+Tasks As a prospective student within Biology, you should do some preparatory work before term starts in September.
+The purpose of this is to start to make you aware of the step up in detail required in A Level Biology compared to GCSE You need to bring this work to your first lesson in September. - 1.
+You should produce 3 large posters of a Eukaryotic animal cell, a Eukaryotic plant cell and a Prokaryotic bacterial cell.
 Ensuring you include the organelles and what their role is within the cell. - 2.
 Secondly you need to produce two tables of comparison, one between plant and animal cells and the second between Eukaryotic and Prokaryotic cells. - 3.
 Watch two of the films or presentations and write a short review.
 The information you require is easily available on the internet and library books.
+I look forward to meeting you in September.
+Have a good holiday and if you need to contact me please use the email address above.